Sunday, December 05, 2010

 VEGETARIAN/VEGAN

-1. Hibiscus [lots of times in 2011] - The salads here are so good that I get cravings for them.
+1. Hibiscus [6-2012] - The salads here are so good that I get cravings for them.
 Hibiscus doesn't actually leap to mind for me when I think "brunch" but their hours (11-6) are such that it's a bit difficult to get there for other meals.
 Instead of "brunch," when I think of Hibiscus, I think "I want to eat here all the time."
 Kensington Market.

 You may be wondering whether someone who would be in the running for the position of "Princess of Pork" (if such a wonderous position existed) can be trusted to select vegetarian/vegan brunch options.
 However, I've been to Sadie's Diner, Fressen and Urban Herbivore at brunch and to Fresh for dinner and none of them come close to the deliciousness of the above two.
 And just an FYI, if anyone wants a gluten-free option, Kensington Cornerstone has a fully gluten-free menu.